Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Supplementary Information

-\subsection{Equivalence of driving force with the DECP formalism}
+\subsection{Equivalence of Driving Force with the DECP Formalism}

-According to the theory of the displacive excitation of coherent phonons (DECP), ultrafast lattice motion is caused by a change to the coordinate of the potential minima $\bar{x}_{ij}(t)$, where $i$ indexes the atom and $j$ the vector component of the displacement from the old equilibrium.
-In this formalism, Eq.
-(1) of the main text can be written,
+According to the theory of the displacive excitation of coherent phonons (DECP) [S9], ultrafast lattice motion is caused by a change to the equilibrium coordinates $\bar{x}_{ij}(t)$, where $i$ indexes the atom and $j$ the vector component of the displacement from the non-excited equilibrium.
+In this formalism, Eq.~\eqref{model} can be written,

 The equivalence of Eq.~\eqref{model2} to main-text Eq.
 (1) follows on making the substitution: